seafileltd/seafile-helm-chart/README.md

 ## Install Seafile helm chart

-- Copy and modify the `values.yaml` according to your configurations
+- Download and modify the `values.yaml` according to your configurations

     ```sh
-    cp values/<type of deployment> .yaml ./my-values.yaml # cluster.yaml can change to other type by your deployment situation
+    wget -O my-values.yaml https://seafileltd.github.io/seafile-helm-chart/values/<type of deployment>.yaml

     nano my-values.yaml
     ```

+>[!TIP]
+>- The `<type of deployment>` should be one of `pro`, `ce` and `cluster`.
+>- You can follow the Seafile official manual to refer the details about [enviroment variables description](https://manual.seafile.com/latest/config/env/)

-- To install the chart use the following:
+- Then install the chart use the following:

     ```sh
     helm repo add seafile https://github.com/seafileltd/seafile-helm-chart